-To mitigate this result, the IPA proposes to permit EECs that submit project applications into the Small DG and Large DG categories during the 2022-2023 program year to apply for an advance of capital, as they would have been able to do if applying through the EEC category.
-Since Group B still has open capacity, this would only be available for Group B projects if the EEC Group B capacity fills before the end of the program year.
-Those EECs would need to comply with all the requirements laid out in Section 7.4.6.1 of the 2022 Long-Term Plan pertaining to requests for advanced capital, including making the request in the Part I application and providing a description of need and key project milestones to trigger disbursement, and the request for advanced capital would still be subject to IPA approval.
-Additionally, if an EEC is approved for advanced capital and receives an approved REC contract, that EEC will be bound by the contract terms applicable to the EEC category.344
+To mitigate this result, the IPA will permit EECs that submit project applications into the Small DG and Large DG categories during the 2022-2023 program year to apply for an advance of capital, as they would have been able to do if applying through the EEC category.
+Since Group B still had open capacity at the time of filing the proposed Modified Plan for Commission approval on December 2, 2022, this was only available for Group B projects after the EEC Group B capacity filled on January 23, 2023.
+Those EECs submitting project applications into the Small DG and Large DG categories would need to comply with all the requirements laid out in Section 7.4.6.1 of the 2022 Long-Term Plan pertaining to requests for advanced capital, including making the request in the Part I application and providing a description of need and key project milestones to trigger disbursement, and the request for advanced capital would still be subject to IPA approval.
+Additionally, if an EEC is approved for advanced capital and receives an approved REC contract, that EEC will be bound by the contract terms applicable to the EEC category.
+349